jflessau/winbot-twitter-bot/README.md

 ### Why is this bot unfollowing users?
 Following to many users at a time can get your bot blocked.
 Because of that, it unfollows users with the <a href="https://en.wikipedia.org/wiki/FIFO">fifo-princliple</a>.

-### It’s kinda time consuming - what can I d about that?
+### It’s kinda time consuming - what can I do about that?
 Because of twitters limits, theres not much you can do about that.
 Let this bot run on a raspberry or arduino, controll it with <a href="https://en.wikipedia.org/wiki/Cron">cron</a> and wait for some prices :)